Building spatial world models from sparse transitional episodic memories: Discussion

 \section{Discussion}

-In this work, we introduced ESWM, a neural network model that can rapidly construct a coherent spatial world model from sparse and fragmented one-step transitions.
+In this work, we introduced ESWM, a NN model that can rapidly construct a coherent spatial world model from sparse and fragmented one-step transitions.
 ESWM exhibits strong spatial reasoning and supports downstream tasks like exploration and navigation—even without explicit training for them.
 Unlike prior models that rely on fixed circuitry for spatial representation \citep{wang_rapid_2023,chandra_episodic_2025,kymn_binding_2024}, ESWM learns both representation and update mechanisms directly from experience.
 It encodes new memories in a single shot, avoiding the iterative parameter tuning required by earlier approaches \citep{wang_rapid_2023,chandra_episodic_2025,Stachenfeld2017}.
 By storing transitional memories instead of state-observation pairs \citep{whittington_tolman-eichenbaum_2020,coda-forno_leveraging_2022,whittington_relating_2022}, ESWM also adapts quickly to environmental changes, such as the addition or removal of obstacles—an area where many existing models struggle.

-While our focus was on a grid environment where episodic memories are transitions between integer observations via allocentric actions (e.g, 'go north'), preliminary results on MiniGrid \cite{MinigridMiniworld23} (Fig.\ref{fig:A9}) show that ESWM’s prediction performance and internal map representation generalize to a more complex setting with pixel observations and egocentric actions (e.g, 'turn left').
-Yet still, such formulation of episodic memories greatly simplifies the complex sensory observations and egocentric motion cues typically associated with humans' --- a gap we leave for future work.
-Another limitation is the use of highly controllable and simplified environments, which allowed us to scale up the training and control different aspects of the environment and data freely.
-Future work could explore extending this approach to more realistic settings with natural, complex sensory information.
+A limitation is the use of highly controllable environments, which allowed us to scale up the training and control different aspects of the environment and data freely.
+Future work could explore extending this approach to more realistic settings such as robotic navigation with natural, complex sensory information.
 Although theoretical, our work has potential societal impacts in autonomous navigation and exploration, highlighting the need for safe, ethical, and responsible deployment (see Section \ref{appendix:impace_statement}).